laravel/docs/scout.md

     $orders->unsearchable();

-As an alternative to `scout:flush`, you may also flush all of a model's records from the index using the `removeAllFromSearch` method.
+To remove all of the model records from their corresponding index, you may invoke the `removeAllFromSearch` method:

-    use App\Models\Order;

     Order::removeAllFromSearch();

 <a name="pausing-indexing"></a>